Pantheon supports setting a

 If your site or application requires Facebook authentication, we have added exceptions for this to allow users to register and log in.
 In the event you are having problems with another external authentication service, please contact us and let us know what service you are having issues with.

-Pantheon sets a cache lifetime of 1 year for static assets (e.g. CSS, JS, Images, PDFs) per industry standard best practices.
-Either of the following options should ensure a client's browser receives a new version of any static asset after clearing a site's cache:
+Pantheon sets a cache lifetime of one year for static assets (e.g. CSS, JS, Images, PDFs) on production and test environments, per industry standard best practices.
+Dev and Multidev environments do not cache static assets.
+Select one of the options below to ensure a client's browser receives a new version of any static asset after clearing a site's cache:

 - Rename the file

 - Request the file with an updated query parameter.
 For example, you can version a css file by linking to it as

 Pantheon passes all cookies beginning with SESS that are followed by numbers and lowercase characters back to the application.
 When at least one of these cookies is present, the Global CDN will not try to respond to the request from its cache or store the response.

 Drupal uses SESS-prefixed cookies for its own session tracking, so be sure to name yours differently if you choose to use one.
 Generally, SESS followed by a few words will work.